Who You Choose

 WHAT WILL YOU REQUIRE IF YOU ARE SEVERELY INJURED?

-If you sustain a severe or catastrophic injury, you will need the maximum available amount of compensation, and you’ll need to be represented by a sharp accident attorney who knows what it takes to win that amount on your behalf.
+If you sustain a severe or catastrophic injury, you will need the maximum available amount of workers compensation, and you’ll need to be represented by a sharp accident attorney who knows what it takes to win that amount on your behalf.
+It is important to promptly report your injury and file a claim to receive workers compensation benefits, as delays or failure to report may result in losing your entitlement to these benefits.

 Before you drive a company-owned vehicle, and before you use your own vehicle for company business, make certain that both you and your employer clearly understand the insurance coverage and the potential for liability.